jam53/Jam54_Launcher/Documentation/SettingUpTheProject.md

 ---

 ### Downloading .NET
-It's recommend to use the latest version of .NET which can be downloaded from [here](https://dotnet.microsoft.com/en-us/download).
+It's recommended to use the latest version of .NET which can be downloaded from [here](https://dotnet.microsoft.com/en-us/download).
 Once downloaded and installed, ensure that the `dotnet` executable is added to your system's PATH or environment variables.
 While we recommend using the latest version of .NET, any version that is higher than the one specified [here](https://github.com/jam53/Jam54_Launcher/blob/master/Updater/Updater.csproj#L5) higher should work.

 ### Downloading the C# IDE